From the Families

 SSG Thomas S. Cottone

-However, I was fortunate to meet Erin Faith Allen.
-Through her research, perseverance, and compassion, she located my father’s service records and the families of other members of his flight crew.
-At last, I knew what happened to that 19-year-old boy who bravely fought for his country.
-Thanks to Erin’s hard work, my sisters and I have a sense of peace and pride in finally knowing my father’s story.
-It is part of my story now and will never be forgotten.
+My father never spoke about his experiences.
+When he died I tried to research his story but reached a dead end, the 1973 fire at the National Personnel Records Center had destroyed his records.
+Then I met Erin Faith Allen.
+Through her perseverance she located his service records and the families of other members of his flight crew.
+At last I knew what happened to that nineteen-year-old boy who fought for his country.
+My sisters and I have a sense of peace and pride we never had before.
+It is part of our story now and will never be forgotten.

 — Cynthia, daughter of SSG Cottone